 So here we go:

-This stand for Numero Identification Extranjero.
+This stands for Numero Identification Extranjero.
 It identifies a foreigner in any of the Spanish “systems.”
 You’ll need one to buy a property or car, register for healthcare, pay any taxes due or do pretty much anything official.

 It is just an identity number and doesn’t come with any benefits or rights.